CSS Viewport Units: A Quick Start — SitePoint

 Browser Support

-Based on the data available on caniuse, it seems that every major browser supports these units.
-However, there are still quite a few bugs and issues that you should be aware of when using viewport units.
-For example, IE9 supports
+Based on the data available on Caniuse, it seems that every major browser supports these units.
+However, there are still a few bugs and issues that you should be aware of when using viewport units.
+For example, in Firefox there’s a documented bug where

 Conclusion

-In this article, we have briefly covered the meaning, applications and browser support of viewport units.
-If you know about any other interesting application or browser issue in relation to these units, let other readers know about them in the comments.
+In this article, we’ve briefly covered the meaning, applications and browser support of viewport units.
+If you know about any other interesting application or browser issue in relation to these units, why not tell us about them in the forums.

+Take your CSS skills to the next level with our book CSS Master, 2nd Edition by Tiffany B. Brown – covering CSS animations, transitions, transformations and much more.

+Asha is a front-end developer and instructor who enjoys working with new and interesting JavaScript libraries.
+She also likes to travel and she reads a lot of books in her free time.